aws/aws-sdk-rails/README.md

 When using FIFO queues, jobs will NOT be processed concurrently by the poller to ensure the correct ordering.
-Additionally, all jobs on a FIFO queue will be queued synchronously, even if you have configured the `amazon_sqs_async` adapter.
+Additionally, all jobs on a FIFO queue will be queued synchronously, even if you have configured the `sqs_async` adapter.

 #### Message Deduplication ID